olliewet/DestinyPowerGuide/README.md

 What this Project Currently Contains
 -

-- Power Level Calculator
+Power Level Calculator
 - Progress Bar
 - Shows What Items are Underleveled
 - Shows how much power is required untill next level
-- BareBones UI
+- Simplistic and User Friendly UI

+Rewards
+- What activities and events provide each type of gear
+- Indication of power level caps

+To Do List
+- Each Activicty as a checkbox, user can only check the same activity once, this can be used to keep a reminder of what activitys are left to complete and how long it will take to complete the chosen activitys

 Future Updates